 Please call (559) 924-6802 or e-mail firstname.lastname@example.org for additional information.

 Meet the Members

-- Jim Inglis - Board of Education Member, Area 3
+- jerry waymire - Board of Education member, Area 3

 The District has reviewed the population demographics and studied the pros and cons of alternate election methods.
 In addition, several maps have been developed to create trustee areas for "district-based" elections that have been reviewed by the Board.
 The Lemoore Union Elementary School District School Board has chosen to change its election method for board members from an "at-large" method to a "district-based" system.
 It has chosen "Plan F" as the scenario to implement.